Grapes

 5. Porcelain Berry (Ampelopsis glandulosa)

-This striking fruit is a true grape mimic.
+This striking fruit is another worthwhile grape mimic.
 It grows in tight clusters and ranges in color from pale green to turquoise, lavender, and deep blue—often all on the same vine.
-Its appearance is so close to ornamental grapes that many confuse it with wild grape varieties, though it’s technically in a different genus.
+Its appearance is so close to ornamental grapes that many people confuse it with wild grape varieties, though it’s technically in a different genus.

 6. Currants (Red, Black, White)